Requirements for the research plan

 5 Relevance and impact

 Scientific relevance: Describe the expected impacts of your project for the discipline and for academic learning as a whole (research and education/teaching).
-Please mention the form in which you wish to publish your research results (articles in specialist journals, monographs, conference proceedings, etc.).
+Please mention the form in which you wish to publish your research results (articles in specialist journals, monographs, datasets, conference proceedings, etc.).